SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/post.md

 ## Stage Activation

-This stage will be active, if the stage configuration in the `config.yml` contains entries for this stage.
+This stage will be active, if the stage configuration in the `config.yml` contains entries for the `Prepare System` stage.

 ## Configuration Example